Boog900/Monero-stress-test-tools/README.md

 cargo run -r --bin tx-spam -- --target-node http://127.0.0.1:18081 --data-node  http://XXXXXXX:18081  --start-height 3139920
 ```

-Now you start monitoring monerod an you should see the tx-pool size increasing, I found starting at height `3139920`
+Now you can start monitoring monerod, and you should see the tx-pool size increasing, I found starting at
-allowed me
-to grow the tx-pool to around 90MBs.
+height `3139920` allowed me to grow the tx-pool to around 90MBs.